 If you are not a Microsoft Outlook or Microsoft Outlook Express customer alternative spam reporting options are available on the ACMA website for customers using other email programs.
 And remember you already have anti-spam protection available with an iiNet email account.

-Please Note: SpamMATTERS is an initiative of the ACMA and as such, all queries related to the service and support of this product need to be directed to the ACMA via their online feedback form or by calling 1300 855 180.
+Please Note: SpamMATTERS is an initiative of the ACMA and as such, all queries related to the service and support of this product need to be directed to the ACMA by calling 1300 855 180.
 The iiNet call centre is unable to support this third-party service.

 The anti-spam protection we offer our customers for free is of a very high accuracy, stopping around.95% of spam from reaching your account.
 As such, we strongly believe our anti-spam service provides one of the best filtering solutions available.
 We are providing you details of SpamMATTERS because we are greatly supportive of the ACMA's efforts to bring spammers in line.

 Software filtering will prevent access to the more obvious offensive sites, but as mentioned, there are still many ways to get around it.
 It cannot be stressed enough that the best solution to keep children safe on the Internet is to make sure they are ALWAYS supervised when online.